yannicklevederpvtl/genai-chat-tpcf/README.md

 OPENAI_BASE_URL=https://api.openai.com  # Optional, defaults to OpenAI's API URL
 ```

-For Cloud Foundry deployments, the application will automatically use service bindings with the following types:
+For Cloud Foundry deployments, the application will automatically use service bindings with `genai` type, single or multi-models
-- `genai`
-- `genai-service`
-- `generative-ai`

 ## Development